Hello, I am Miss Lou Lou the Principal and founder of the Glittery Tapping Wonderland!

 Everyone should be able to dance and move to music, it doesn’t matter your age, size, ability, or disability.
 Dancing should be for everyone who wants to do it, be encouraged and made to feel completely welcome, all of the time.

-It is important that each student, young or old, is encouraged to dance to the best that they can be… not at the standard of the person dancing next to them, and dance and strive and learn for themselves for their own self worth, confidence and enjoyment.
+I feel it is important that each student, young or old, is encouraged to dance to the best that they can be… not at the standard of the person dancing next to them, and dance and strive and learn for themselves for their own self worth, confidence and enjoyment.

 I also feel very strongly about the sexualization of dance and what effects it has on our gorgeous little girls and boys.
 Our children should be able to dance their age.
 Seven year olds should be able to dance like a seven year old, not like a twenty seven year old.
 There is plenty of time ahead for that.